ibm-cloud-docs/cloud-logs/ts-rules.md

 {{site.data.keyword.attribute-definition-list}}

-# Why are the log priority levels different from what I am expecting in my logs?
+# Why is the severity of some of my logs different from what I am expecting?
 {: #ts-rules}
 {: troubleshoot}
 {: support}

-The severity of log records that defines the log priority does not match the log priority that is set before sending it to {{site.data.keyword.logs_full_notm}}.
+The severity of log records that you can see through the UI does not match the severity that is set before sending it to {{site.data.keyword.logs_full_notm}}.
 {: shortdesc}

-You have one or more log records with severities that do not match the log priority that is set before sending it to {{site.data.keyword.logs_full_notm}}.
+You have one or more log records with a severity that does not match the severity that you expect.
 {: tsSymptoms}

-Some issues that can cause log priority levels to be set with a different of what you expect:
+Some issues that can cause severity to be set with a different value of what you expect:
-- You might not be setting the log priority before sending it to log priority that is set before sending it to {{site.data.keyword.logs_full_notm}}.
-- A parsing rule in your instance is enabled and sets the severity of a log record.
 {: tsCauses}

+- The data that you send by using the {{site.data.keyword.agent}} sets the severity based on information in your log record or `info` if the agent is unable to determine the severity of the log record.
+For more infoirmation, see []().
+- The data that you send by using the Ingestion REST API sets the severity based on the data in the parameter *severity*.
+If the parameter severity is not included, `debug` is set as the default value.
+- A parsing rule in your instance is enabled and sets the severity of a log record overriding the agent's behaviour or the ingestion by using the REST API.

-Check that you set the log records that you send to {{site.data.keyword.logs_full_notm}} with a log priority.
-If it is, check if you have parsing rules configured in your instance that change the value set for the Severity field associated to each log record.
+Check that you set the log records that you send to {{site.data.keyword.logs_full_notm}} with a severity.
+If it is, check if you have parsing rules configured in your instance that change the value set for the severity field associated to each log record.
 {: tsResolve}